‘Middle of the road’? Seahawks’ Frank Clark has a message for Richard Sherman

 "At the end of the day, this is my team now.
 This is my defense.
-Richard Sherman and his era is over here," defensive end Frank Clark said following the Seahawks' win over the Minnesota Vikings on Monday night.
+Richard Sherman and his era is over here," defensive end Frank Clark said following the Seahawks' win over the Vikings on Monday night.

 Richard Sherman called the Seahawks a “middle of the road” team.